Social inclusion

 • Mindfulness workshops: experienced healthcare professionals support LGBTQI asylum seekers and refugees to improve their life skills and deal with past trauma, stress and anxiety.

-• Body and movement workshops: Fearghus Ó Conchúir, Takeshi Matsumoto and Stephanie Schober are internationally acclaimed choreographers and work together to deliver dance workshops for us once a month.
+• Body and movement workshops: Fearghus Ó Conchúir, Takeshi Matsumoto and Stephanie Schober are internationally acclaimed choreographers and work together to deliver dance workshops for us every month, in Birmingham, London and Cardiff.
 A stress buster and working with music and the body to create a feel-good factor.
 Get a taste of the body and movement workshops in the video below and on this page.

 A monthly peer support group for LBTQI women including those who have suffered gender-based violence with the goal of reclaiming the mind and body.